vishwanathcs22-cyber/react2/README.md

-:wave: This repo is maintained by [@eps1lon](https://twitter.com/sebsilbermann) and [@filiptammergard](https://twitter.com/tammergard).
-We're so happy you want to try out React with TypeScript!
  If you see anything wrong or missing, please [file an issue](https://github.com/typescript-cheatsheets/react/issues/new/choose)! :+1:

 ---